 - A petition of transfer from another University request must be completed and submitted in writing to the MSW Program Director.

-- While past professional experiences may strengthen an application, no academic credit will be given for life experiences
+- While past professional experiences may strengthen an application, no academic credit will be given for life experiences.

 Online Advanced Standing Admissions

-Students who are granted admission to the combined Garland School of Social Work BSW/MSW program are admitted into the MSW program upon successful completion of the BSW from Baylor University with at least a 3.0 overall GPA, a B in every social work course, and the recommendation of the Field Education office.
+Students who are granted admission to the combined Garland School of Social Work BSW/MSW program are admitted into the MSW program upon successful completion of the BSW from Baylor University with at least a 3.0 overall GPA, a B in every social work course, and the recommendation of the Practicum Education office.

 Students who have earned a baccalaureate degree in social work from another program accredited by the Council on Social Work Education must apply for admission into the Advanced Standing program at the Garland School of Social Work.
 Applicants to the Garland School of Social Work Advanced Standing program with a degree from an international social work program must provide evidence through CSWE’s International Social Work Degree Recognition and Evaluation Service that the program from which they have graduated or anticipate graduating is recognized/approved/certified by CSWE.
-If admitted, full-time students can complete their MSW in 3 terms, or 29 credit hours of graduate work.
+If admitted, full-time students can complete their MSW in 3 terms or 30 credit hours of graduate work.

-Advanced Standing applicants must have completed their baccalaureate degrees from a CSWE accredited program no more than five years prior to submitting their application.
+Advanced Standing applicants must have completed their baccalaureate degrees from a CSWE-accredited program no more than five years prior to submitting their application.
 Decisions about their admission to Advanced Standing will be based on the following, in addition to the standard graduate social work application:

 - An overall grade point average of 2.7 or higher on a 4.0 scale, a grade point average of 3.0 or higher in all social work coursework, to include a minimum grade of B in all practice and field courses

-- A copy of a final Field Evaluation from baccalaureate social work field experience(s) documenting satisfactory generalist practice experience and skills in the internship (While prospective students may be admitted conditionally based on their performance in the field at the time of their application, full admission is contingent upon receipt of final field evaluation.
+- A copy of a final Practicum Evaluation from baccalaureate social work field experience(s) documenting satisfactory generalist practice experience and skills in the internship (While prospective students may be admitted conditionally based on their performance in the field at the time of their application, full admission is contingent upon receipt of final field evaluation.